quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 title: Upgrade Guide
 ---
-We'll cover how to upgrade to a new Quasar version in your project, both for [UMD](/guide/embedding-quasar.html) and using the [Starter Kit](/guide/app-installation.html).
+We'll cover how to upgrade to a new Quasar version in your project, both for [UMD](/guide/embedding-quasar.html) and using the project initialization feature of the [CLI](/guide/app-installation.html).
 Then we'll go on to discuss how you can migrate v0.15 to v0.16 and your pre v0.15 project to v0.15+.

 ## Upgrading to a newer Quasar version
 This applies when upgrading from v0.15+ to a newer Quasar version, including v0.16 and v0.17.